 In any case, can these books compete with the systematic attempt by Libyan leaders to expunge any trace of my presence over two millennia?
-Can these books compete with a world that paid virtually no attention to the end of my existence?
+I repeat, can they vie with a world that paid virtually no attention to the end of my existence?

 Take a look at The New York Times index for 1967, and you’ll see for yourself how the newspaper of record covered the tragic demise of an ancient community.
 I can save you the trouble of looking — just a few paltry lines were all the story got.